ubergrape/pyspotlight/README.rst

     excepted.
   - You forgot to explicitly specify a protocol (http/https) in the API URL.

-  Usually the exception's message is telling you *exactly* what is wrong.
-If not, I might have forgotten some error handling.
-So just open up an issue on github.
+  Usually the exception's message tells you *exactly* what is wrong.
+If not, we might have forgotten some error handling.
+So just open up an issue on github if you encounter unexpected exceptions.

 * ``requests.exceptions.HTTPError``